|Coordinates:||5.9675 N 62.5375 W|

 She financed the expedition by the sales of her waterfall's photographs and booklets.
 Robertson asked for the assistance of American National Geographic Society, but was refused - after all several earlier expeditions (led by man!) failed to do this.
 Finally she agreed that "The National Geographic Magazine" would publish her material and pay her... after the expedition.

-Ruth Robertson managed to hire Aleksandrs Laime with a team of Pemon indians (who painted themselves red to fend off evil spirits) and they reached the falls in 13th May 1949.
+Ruth Robertson managed to hire Aleksandrs Laime with a team of Pemon indians (who painted themselves red to fend off evil spirits) and they reached the falls on May 13, 1949.
 They measured the height of falls and... to the disappointment of Jimmie Angel, this was not a mile high waterfall.
 Nevertheless it was proved that Angel Falls are tallest in the world.

 Correction of some popular errors: